Oceanestars/Reveler/README.md

 Then you need to head to go [Google chrome extension](chrome://extensions/) and toggle on developer mode.
 You then want to load this entire folder and it'll work!
 If you plan on making any edits make sure to reload it everytime.
+Curious how the project was started?
+Take a look at the [Figma Prototype](https://www.figma.com/file/ceQWjjjE9oz29EmqohU6dL/HackCU-project?node-id=0%3A1)

 ## Credit